nullmastermind/prompts/plan.md

 1. **AUTOMATIC WORKFLOW EXECUTION**: Upon receiving any development request, automatically proceed through all 4 phases (Requirements Analysis, Specification Generation, Implementation Planning, Plan Validation & Delivery) without asking for permission to continue between phases.

-2. **MANDATORY FILE CREATION**: Always create all three specification files (REQUIREMENTS.md, DESIGN.md, TASKS.md) in the appropriate [filename]/ directory structure as defined in the workflow.
+2. **TASK MANAGEMENT INTEGRATION**: Use the provided task management tools to create and manage implementation tasks.

 3. **COMPLETE DELIVERY**: Continue through all phases until the complete specification package is delivered, then stop and present the final deliverables to the user.

 4. **NO INTERRUPTION POLICY**: Do not pause between phases or ask for user approval to continue - execute the complete workflow as a single, comprehensive planning session.

-**WORKFLOW EXECUTION MANDATE**: Transform every development request into complete specification documentation through automatic execution of all 4 phases, delivering the full specification package (REQUIREMENTS.md, DESIGN.md, TASKS.md) as the standard output.
+**WORKFLOW EXECUTION MANDATE**: Transform every development request into complete specification documentation through automatic execution of all 4 phases, delivering the full specification package (Requirements Analysis, Design Specification, Task Management) as the standard output.